FOREX-Dollar wallows at two-week low; bitcoin steadies after surge past $48,000

 "Nursing eye-catching losses, a test of 90 on the cards in coming days," the note said, referring to the dollar index.

-The dollar added 0.1% to 104.68 yen JPY=EBS, after dipping as low as 104.5 for the first time this month in the previous session.
+The dollar was almost flat at 104.58 yen JPY=EBS, after dipping as low as 104.5 for the first time this month in the previous session.

 ========================================================